ChromatinRemodeling/AllPossibleGitStatuses/README.md

 # AllPossibleGitStatuses
 Short snippet to generate all possible git file statuses

-(TODO: consider merging and rebasing)
+(TODO: consider merging and rebasing.
+AFAIK the only important status in merging is "Both modified"?)

 ## Steps